valseftw/telegram-chat-bot/README.md

 3. Register Command:
     a.
 Users can register with the /register command followed by their age and name.
     b.
 The bot validates inputs and stores the information in the database.
+4. Get Command:
+    a.
+You can get user specific name /get <name>
+    b.
+You can get all users /get allusers
-4. Message Handling: The bot greets users and responds dynamically to messages.
+5. Message Handling: The bot greets users and responds dynamically to messages.

 **With these features, the bot ensures real-time interaction and efficient data management.**